tul1/edouard_training/structs_public_and_private_methods/README.md

 How it works

 1- Create Person struct that take Firstname, Lastname var attribute that are string and one other parameter that is age and type of uint
-2- Create isAdult private method that is attach to Person struct and takes two string parameters and one other that is uint 2a- return Person attribute of the (var p) Person Object 3- Create Public PrintInfo func with p1 var of type Person struct 3a- define and initialize p1a (age of p1 object related to Person struct), p1f, p1l using isAdult methode 3b- create statement to return string related to attribute maths operation 4- Initialize p1 var that is type of Person and allocate it next values : "John", "Doe", 18 4- start PrintInfo func with p1 var
+2- Create isAdult private method that is attach to Person Object and return value of type bool depend if var.age is > 18 or not
+3- Create public PrintInfo func that implement p1 var of type Person 3a- declare statement to know if p1 age atribute is > 18 or not, if it is then print it else print too 3b- Display format string with p1 next values (firstname, lastname, age) 4- Initialize p1 var that is type of Person and allocate it next values : "John", "Doe", 18 4- start PrintInfo func with p1 var